pujagolani/Coffee_Culture/README.txt

-10:30 started find data for the seed data file, done with the database at 11:27. now save, commit and run, lets see what happen!!
+10:30 started find data for the seed data file, done with the database at 11:27. now save, commit and run, lets see what happen!! get an error
+A database operation failed while processing the request.
+SqlException: Invalid object name 'CoffeeBean'. there is naming error , i checked in sql database server and rename it. lets test it....... changed the program.cs file tested it and done it runs. tested sucessfully. done with the part-5 commit to github
+12:01 am
+starting part6